 - Portfolio of Evidence: completed guide to the placement, a log of hours, reflection on progress.
 Portfolio entries are mapped to professional competencies and standards as required by the GPhC.

 - OSCE: students will take six OSCE stations.

 This programme aims to:

-- prepare pharmacists to practice as supplementary prescribers
+- prepare pharmacists to practice as prescribers

 - meet the standards set by the respective professional or regulatory body as required within the legislative framework.